ShivaBsnt/ShivaBsnt.github.io/_posts/2025-10-04-Validation-in-Django-REST-Framework-Serializers.md

 > [!
 TIP]
 > Use validator functions to keep our code modular and clean - perfect for shared validation logic.

 Serializer classes can also include reusable validators that are applied to the complete set of field data.
-These validators are included by declaring them on an inner Meta class, like so:
+These validators are included by declaring them on an inner **Meta class**, like so:

+#### Example:
 ```Python
 from rest_framework import serializers
 from rest_framework.validators import UniqueTogetherValidator